When is is put in English? Uses of was - were

 (analogue in Russian: stubborn as a donkey)

 We can't work together because he doesn't want to listen to me.
 I say his approach is wrong but he is as stubborn as a mule.
 We can't work together because he doesn't want to listen to me.
-I say that he has the wrong approach, but he is stubborn as a donkey.
+I say his approach is wrong, but he is stubborn as a donkey.

 be (a bit) on the expensive side

 That service is a bit on the expensive side.
-Maybe we try to fix it ourselves, huh?
-This service is expensive.
+Maybe, we try to fix it ourselves, huh?
+This service is a bit expensive.
 Maybe we can try to fix it ourselves, huh?

 be on cloud nine